Swami Keshwanand

 The Freedom Fighter

 Swami Keshwanand felt the heat of Jalianwala Bagh Massacre.
 He started going to the meetings of Arya Samaj and was influenced by its philosophy.
 He had a strong desire for the upliftment of helpless poor people.
-He started attending the meetings of congress.
-He mat Khan Abdul Gaffar Khan at Ahmedabad Adhiveshan of the congress.
-Pandit Madan Mahan Malviya influenced him.
-He attended Delhi Adhiveshan of congress chaired by Madan Mahan Malviya in 1919.
+He started attending the meetings of Congress.
+He met Khan Abdul Gaffar Khan at Ahmedabad Adhiveshan of the Congress.
+Pandit Madan Mahan Malviya also influenced him.
+He attended Delhi Adhiveshan of the Congress chaired by Madan Mahan Malviya in 1919.
 He joined Indian Independence Movement under the leadership of Mahatma Gandhi.
-For taking part in non-cooperation movement of Mahatma Gandhi he was imprisoned for two years in Ferozepur (1921-1922).
+For taking part in Non-Co-operation Movement of Mahatma Gandhi, he was imprisoned for two years and was kept in Jail in Ferozepur (1921-1922).
 The role of Swami Keshwanand became so important in freedom movement that he was appointed dictator of Ferozepur district in 1930 to conduct the freedom movement in that area.
-He was again arrested in 1930 but released due to Gandhi-Irvin agreement.
+He was again arrested in 1930 but released after the conclusion of Gandhi-Irvin Agreement.

 The Social Reformist